aleslab/psychtoolboxProjects/psychMaster/README.md

 Add more information to calibration routines to avoid filename ambiguities Calibration files now show a computer name.
-Simple response trial type has upgraded keypress handling (e.g. escape aborts) expInfo structure documented (mostly)
+Simple response trial type has upgraded keypress handling (e.g. escape aborts) Simple response upgraded to allow defintion of the "correct" key press for each condition. expInfo structure documented (mostly)
-Updated keyboard initialization to get keypresses from all devices
+Updated keyboard initialization to get keypresses from all devices when using KbCheck()

 0.31.0